The Absolute Best Time to Visit New Orleans

 Summer in New Orleans: What To Know

 If you are brave, you may want to visit New Orleans during the summer.
-Even though you can certainly save a lot of money if you visit during the summer, it will be extremely hot.
+Even though this is the cheapest time to visit and you can save a lot of money if you visit during the summer, it will be extremely hot.

 The top benefits of visiting New Orleans in the summer include:

 July and August are the hottest months in New Orleans.
-The average temperature during the summer in New Orleans is over 90 degrees Fahrenheit.
+The average temperature during the summer in New Orleans is over 90 degrees Fahrenheit which can make sightseeing tough.
 June and September are a bit cooler, but not by much.

 Visiting New Orleans During the Fall: What To Know

 If you visit New Orleans during the fall, get ready to experience something a bit different.
-It is definitely warm during the autumn months in New Orleans, with temperatures typically in the 70s and 80s.
+Fall arguably has the best weather with temperatures typically in the 70s and 80s.

 Keep in mind that there are still hurricanes during the early months of the fall season, so be sure to keep an eye on the weather.
-It is possible to predict hurricanes several months in advance, but if you have already booked a trip, you need to think carefully about whether you want to reschedule.
+It’s possible to predict hurricanes several months in advance, but if you have already booked a trip, you need to think carefully about whether you’d want to reschedule.

 You should plan your trip in the fall to:

-Because the temperature has dropped a bit, New Orleans is absolutely beautiful during the fall.
+Because the temperature has dropped a bit, New Orleans is absolutely beautiful during the fall and is the perfect time to enjoy outdoor activities.
 Lots of people love to come and watch the leaves change colors, and there are plenty of cultural events that take place that make the city truly something special.

 Winter in New Orleans: What To Know